-October is my birthday month, and at nearly (cough) 39, I recently discovered that it’s OK to start over in my professional career.
+October is my birthday month, and when the year I turned 39, I discovered it was OK to start over in my professional career.

 Right before my youngest went to school full-time, I felt this tug at my heart to take my life in a new direction.
 I ignored it at first because listening to it meant change, and I am not always receptive to change if it means I have to make hard decisions.
 But the tug turned into a nudge, and the nudge turned into a whisper.

 When the sound was too loud to ignore, I explored my options.
 I knew I didn’t want to completely give up full-time motherhood because all of my children are still at an age where they need me to be available to them in one way or another.
 So, my opportunities were somewhat limited.
 After a while, I was encouraged by a few people to apply for a part-time opening as an office administrator and communications coordinator at our church, a job right up my alley.

 I applied, but a slew of questions nagged at me.
 Am I doing the right thing?
 Is this really what I want to be doing?
 Am I sure I want to uproot my life and start over?
 What will my family and friends think about me going back to work?

 Things always have a way of working themselves out, and I was extremely fortunate to get the position.
 It is good and meaningful work, and it is allowing me to establish and develop new relationships with many people I only knew by name.
 Plus, it is very close to home and flexible, which still allows me to be “mom.”

 In all honesty, though, I am nowhere near where I planned to be at this point in my life.
 A journalism major in college, I wanted to be a successful reporter for a major newspaper or magazine.
 I worked for a year at a local newspaper after I graduated, only to have to move when my husband got a job closer to where we grew up.
 After we moved, there were no journalism jobs available for a long time around our location.
 I worked as a sales manager at a flower shop and as a part-time teller at a bank, just to pay the bills.